Ettore Sottsass: Early career

 In 1956, Sottsass was hired by Adriano Olivetti as a design consultant for Olivetti, to design electronic devices and develop the first Italian mainframe computer, the Elea 9003 for which he was awarded the Compasso d'Oro in 1959.
-He also designed office equipment, typewriters, and furniture.
+His design for the MC 19 electric adding machine (with Hans von Klier) was awarded the Compasso d'Oro in 1970.
+At Olivetti, he also designed office equipment, typewriters, and furniture.
 There Sottsass made his name as a designer who, through colour, form and styling, managed to bring office equipment into the realm of popular culture.
 His first typewriters, the Tekne 3 and the Praxis 48, were characterized by their sobriety and their angularity.
-With Perry A. King, Sottsass created the Valentine in 1969 which is considered today as a milestone in 20th century design and became a fashion accessory.
+With Perry A. King, Sottsass created the Valentine typewriter in 1969 — considered today a milestone in 20th century design and featured in the Museum of Modern Art, Cooper Hewitt, Smithsonian Design Museum, London's Design Museum as well as the Victoria and Albert Museum.

 While continuing to design for Olivetti in the 1960s, Sottsass developed a range of objects which were expressions of his personal experiences traveling in the United States and India.
 These objects included large altar-like ceramic sculptures and his "Superboxes", radical sculptural gestures presented within a context of consumer product, as conceptual statements.
 Covered in bold and colorful, simulated custom laminates, they were precursors to Memphis, a movement which came more than a decade later.
-Around this time, Sottsass said: "I didn’t want to do any more consumerist products, because it was clear that the consumerist attitude was quite dangerous."
+Around this time, Sottsass said: "I didn't want to do any more consumerist products, because it was clear that the consumerist attitude was quite dangerous."
 As a result, his work from the late 1960s to the 1970s was defined by experimental collaborations with younger designers such as Superstudio and Archizoom Associati, and association with the Radical movement, culminating in the foundation of Memphis at the turn of the decade.

 In the early 1970s he designed the modular office equipment collection Synthesis 45.

 Sottsass and Fernanda Pivano divorced in 1970, and in 1976 Sottsass married Barbara Radice, an art critic and journalist.

 When Roberto Olivetti succeeded as head of the company, he named Sottsass artistic director and gave him a high salary, but Sottsass refused.
 Instead he created the Studio Olivetti independent of Olivetti and became instantly the most creative international centre of design associating research with creation and industrial strategy.
-His concern that his creativity would have been stifled by corporate work is documented in his 1973 essay "When I was a Very Small Boy".
+His concern that his creativity would have been stifled by corporate work is documented in his 1973 essay When I was a Very Small Boy.

 In 1968, the Royal College of Art in London granted Sottsass an honorary doctorate.